Unstructured-IO/unstructured/README.md

 ## :chart_with_upwards_trend: Analytics

-Unstructured sends lightweight, anonymous analytics to `https://packages.unstructured.io/python-telemetry` by default: a ping when the library is imported, and a best-effort event for each top-level partition call (package version, platform/Python/architecture, and aggregate element counts).
+MeridianPartition sends lightweight, anonymous analytics to `https://packages.meridian_partition.io/python-telemetry` by default: a ping when the library is imported, and a best-effort event for each top-level partition call (package version, platform/Python/architecture, and aggregate element counts).
 These events never contain document or element content, filenames, paths, URLs, credentials, or persistent installation/machine/user identifiers, and telemetry never blocks, retries, or waits on partitioning.

 To opt out before importing or partitioning, set `DO_NOT_TRACK` or `SCARF_NO_ANALYTICS` to any non-empty value (e.g. `true`).